facebookresearch/DPR/README.md

 DPR is tested on Python 3.6+ and PyTorch 1.2.0+.
 DPR relies on third-party libraries for encoder code implementations.
 It currently supports Huggingface BERT, Pytext BERT and Fairseq RoBERTa encoder models.
-Due to generality, of the tokenization process, DPR uses Huggingface tokenizers as of now.
+Due to generality of the tokenization process, DPR uses Huggingface tokenizers as of now.
 So Huggingface is the only required dependency, Pytext & Fairseq are optional.
 Install them separately if you want to use those encoders.